terraform-provider-openstack/terraform-provider-openstack/docs/data-sources/sharedfilesystem_share_v2.md

 * `metadata` - See Argument Reference above.
 * `status` - See Argument Reference above.
 * `is_public` - See Argument Reference above.
-* `region` - The region in which to obtain the V2 Shared File System client.
 * `availability_zone` - The share availability zone.
 * `share_proto` - The share protocol.
 * `size` - The share size, in GBs.